-The Berkeley Lab Data Science and Technology Department is an active participant in a number of projects in the arena of cybersecurity for energy delivery systems.
-Recently, this work has been fuded largely via DOE OE's Cybersecurity for Energy Delivery systems program.
+The Berkeley Lab’s Computational Research Division is an active participant in a number of projects in the arena of cybersecurity for energy delivery systems.
+Recently, this work has been funded largely via DOE's Cybersecurity for Energy Delivery systems program.
 These projects include collaborations with academic, vendor, and utility partners.
-LBNL's work in this space emphasizes both its historical role in developing, deploying and testing the Bro Network Security Monitor, as well as novel research ideas that leverage physics — physical limitations, physical sensor output, and insight into commands sent to control systems — to help monitor and protect networked energy system devices under control.
+LBNL's work in this space emphasizes both its historical role in developing, deploying and testing the Zeek (Bro) Network Security Monitor, as well as novel research ideas that leverage physics — physical limitations, physical sensor output, and insight into commands sent to control systems — to help monitor and protect networked energy system devices under control.

 A partial listing of current and recent R&D projects relating to cybersecurity for energy delivery systems, including lists of partners, publications, and software developed is as follows: